Investigating 9d/8d non-supersymmetric branes and theories from supersymmetric heterotic strings: Discussions and Future Directions

 It is desirable to understand this work in the context of duality.
 One challenging idea is to explore similar symmetries on the F-theory side and perform a similar orbifolding, thereby extending the Het/F-theory duality~\cite{Vafa:1996xn,Morrison:1996na,Morrison:1996pp} to the non-supersymmetric case.

 Furthermore, in recent years, the general cohomology theory known as Topological Modular Forms (TMF) has been applied to the study of heterotic string theory~\cite{Tachikawa:2021mby,Tachikawa:2021mvw}, showing intriguing connections with non-supersymmetric heterotic strings ~\cite{Tachikawa:2024ucm,Saxena:2024eil}.
-Could the 9-dimensional non-supersymmetric theory we have constructed be a non-trivial generator of TMF?

 \acknowledgments We thank Yugo Takanashi for teaching us foldings of Dynkin diagrams.
 The work of Y.H. was supported by MEXT Leading Initiative for Excellent Young Researchers Grant No.JPMXS0320210099, JSPS KAKENHI Grants No.24H00976 and 24K07035.